Sanctuary-OS-Source-Code/SanctuaryOS/README.md

 - **Mason Linker:** Manually verify and link Citizen identities to claimed Nexus mod author profiles.
 - **Support Infrastructure:** Manage support categories, global macro templates, and route escalated tickets for the global Citizen Support Desk.

-## Wayfinders (System Developers)
+## Wayfinders (Community Managers)
-Wayfinder Operations is used for network-level maintenance and platform-wide broadcasts.
+Wayfinders are the highest level of game-specific administration, responsible for managing the community, maintaining network stability, and broadcasting platform-wide announcements for their specific game Spoke.

-- **Global DEFCON:** Wayfinders can initiate scheduled/operational DEFCON events.
+- **Global DEFCON:** Wayfinders can initiate scheduled/operational DEFCON events for their game.
 - **Registry Health Status:** A real-time telemetry tile showing current Database Latency (ms), CPU usage, memory allocation, and server connectivity status.
 - **The Dispatch:** A specialized broadcast channel used exclusively for system maintenance alerts, new feature announcements, and policy updates.
+- **Game Audit Logs:** A ledger of game-level database mutations and role changes.
+Wayfinders use this for accountability and forensics within their specific community.

+## Keepers (Core App Team / Sanctuary Developers)
+Keepers are the actual developers of Sanctuary OS.
+They operate entirely separate from the community management layers (Architects, Oversight, Wayfinders) and focus exclusively on the core application code, master infrastructure, and the central OS Hub.

+- **Keepers Core:** The central command interface for managing OS-level infrastructure.
+- **Master Schema & Lexicon Flows:** Manage the global, cross-game configuration schemas and localization dictionaries, deploying them instantly via the cloud.
+- **Theme Forge & Chameleons:** Govern the global UI aesthetic systems that propagate down to all connected Game Spokes.
-- **Audit Logs:** A permanent, undeletable ledger of every database mutation, role change, and security flag executed by the administration is tracked in an append-only audit ledger intended to preserve administrative accountability.
-Wayfinders use this for accountability and system forensics.
+- **Global Audit Logs:** A permanent, undeletable ledger of every global database mutation and security flag executed across the entire OS.
+Keepers use this for master accountability and system forensics.

 ## Role Protocols:
 1. **Workflow Consistency:** The Support Queue and Artifact Dossiers are 1:1 copies across all elevated roles.
-This ensures a moderator (Architect) and a developer (Wayfinder) see the exact same data when troubleshooting a ticket.
+This ensures a moderator (Architect) and a community manager (Wayfinder) see the exact same data when troubleshooting a ticket.
 2. **The "Sever Access" Rule:** Only Wayfinders and Oversight can engage the Nuclear Override for an account, which permanently severs a profile from the global network.
 3. **Local vs. Global:** Architects and Oversight are reminded that edits to the Global Registry affect all users, while edits in the Local Override Layer affect only the user's personal installation.